 Having worked on phase one of the project, George knew that levels of naturally occurring iron, which is severely high in particular areas of Washington, DC, would be the biggest challenge.
 The iron tends to precipitate out of the groundwater and build up rapidly in pipes, pumps, drainage structures, etc.

-The solution that Moretrench (prior to Keller acquisition) developed about 10 years ago to address this was to inject a chemical iron sequestering agent into the pumping system.
+The solution that Moretrench (prior to the Keller acquisition) developed about 10 years ago to address this was to inject a chemical iron sequestering agent into the pumping system.
 This keeps the iron in solution, allowing it to pass through the carbon and resin filters rather than plugging the filter beds of the treatment system.

 But Keller water treatment expert Ed Carter had the idea of adding automatic back-flushing sand filters to the treatment train.
-This reduced the amount of expensive iron sequestering agent and bag filters used, saving the client over $20,000 a week.
+This reduced the amount of expensive iron sequestering agents and bag filters used, saving the client over $20,000 a week.

 Typically, wherever you find iron you also find manganese, and this was above the authorities’ permissible levels.
 The team added a 12% sodium hypochlorite solution to the system to precipitate out the manganese so it could be easily filtered and removed.
 With levels fluctuating as the project progressed, the team had to carefully monitor and adjust the solution, a tough balancing act.

 The team also had to be wary of iron biofouling.
 As Ed explains: “The iron can be incredibly pervasive and will over time dramatically reduce the efficiency of the dewatering system.
-If there are specific naturally occurring bacteria in the groundwater, they will feed off of the iron, grow rapidly and plug up a dewatering pump system completely in a matter of weeks or months.
+If there are specific naturally occurring bacteria in the groundwater, they will feed off of the iron, grow rapidly, and plug up a dewatering pump system completely in a matter of weeks or months.
 So, we submitted remediation plans to the authorities that would allow us to treat the dewatering wells in the event these conditions occurred.
 To ensure this didn’t impact the water discharge, we kept an eye on the water quality with increased sampling.

 "As Keller geotechnical teams carried out jet grouting and installed tiebacks, this increased the pH level of the site water to 14 – well above the permitted discharge levels of six to nine.
 To overcome this problem, we injected sulfuric acid to bring the levels down.
 This pH neutralization is a very common approach to treating site construction water, particularly where cement is introduced into the groundwater."

 “Keller’s dewatering and treatment system has been in operation for almost a year now and we’re coming to the end,” adds George.
 “It’s been a large, complex project, but the feedback we’ve had from Balfour Beatty has been very positive.
 If we had any hiccups with the discharge water quality, it would have brought the job to a screeching halt.
-As it stands, thanks to our experience, the project never waited on water treatment, and it was all done very cost effectively.”
+As it stands, thanks to our experience, the project never waited on water treatment, and it was all done very cost-effectively.”